openconfig/reference/rpc/gnmi/gnmi-specification.md

 Additional defined data types include:

 * `Decimal64` -- a message encoding a floating point decimal number consisting of a total number of digits and a precision indicating the number of digits following the decimal point.
 It has two subfields:
   * `digits` -- the set of digits
   * `precision` -- number of digits following the decimal point

 * `ScalarArray` -- a message encoding a mixed-type scalar array; it has a single repeated subfield:
   *   `element` -- a `TypedValue` element within the array.
 The type of each element MUST be a scalar type (i.e., one of the native scalar types or `Decimal64`).

-The remaining fields in the `TypedValue` message define data values that are encoded according to types in the `Encoding` enumeration.
+The remaining fields in the `TypedValue` message define structured data types.
+Section <a href="#23-structured-data-types">2.3</a> describes these further.

+## 2.3 Structured data types

+When structured data is sent by the client or the target in an `Update` message, it MUST be serialized according to one of the supported encodings listed in the `Encoding` enumerations.
+The table below lists the supported encodings and their corresponding `TypedValue` fields, followed by further details on each encoding type.

 <table>
   <tr>